CharlotOS/Softwares/Cryptinox/README_CRYPTINOX.md

 ⚠️ **Do NOT forget your password!** If you do, you **cannot** unlock your files.
 ⚠️ **Be careful** with important files.
 Encrypting means locking them away! *(Don't encrypt the C:\ Drive for example, as it will corrupt Windows!)*
 ⚠️ **Your antivirus might check the app** – this is normal, just allow it.
+⚠️ **This software is in beta!** This means that the software can experience issues and bugs.
+Feel free to report them!